josephmontes/VAA/README.md

        - Josiah Gray, Hunter Greene, JP Sears
      - the remaining 3 are from 2023:
        - Grayson Rodriguez, Logan Allen, Michael Kopech
-    - These 6 pitchers should be viewed at as progression candidates based on the fact that similar 4-Seam Fastballs have had much better success, and that 4 pitchers from this short list have already progressed
+    - These 6 pitchers should be viewed at as progression candidates based on the fact that similar 4-Seam Fastballs have had much better success, and based on the fact that 4 pitchers from this short list have already progressed
-    - They are also a group of relatively young pitchers that should benefit from more experience and exposure to the league and how their stuff plays within it
+    - Also, these 6 pitchers are a group of relatively young pitchers that should benefit from more experience and exposure to the league and how their stuff plays within it

 ## PLAYER SPLOTLIGHT
 ### Josiah Gray